 Holiday Stress Management

-Last week we looked at how the prospect of spending Christmas with our in-laws may have us stressing slightly, and how to manage this stress better this year.
+Previously we looked at how the prospect of spending Christmas with our in-laws may have us stressing slightly, and how to manage this stress better this time around.
 Today we look at how the Christmas holiday season in general can stress many of us out.
 The Centre’s London-based therapist, Teyhou Smyth, looks at this unfortunate situation and gives us all some tips on how we can try to reduce our stress this Christmas – and enjoy it instead.
 Here’s to a stress-free Christmas for us all!

 Holiday Jeer: How to Manage the Pressures of the Season